Why the rule of space is so powerful in photography composition

 3. The rule of space – perspective

-When you allow a lot of space around a subject, you reduce its perspective in the image.
-In other words, you can make a large object seem small in a large space.
+When you allow a lot of space around a subject, you reduce their visual weight in the image.
+In other words, you can make a large object seem small in a large space by including a large amount of negative space.

 This is the opposite of the composition technique of filling the frame, where the viewer gets close to the subject.